truongd8593/Jenelium/README.md

 # Jenelium
-Automation framework for UI using Java and Selenium.
+Demonstrate POM approach in programming UI Automation frameworks.
+Written in Java and Selenium.

 # How to run
 - Install Oracle Java 8.